Dovakiin0/fs-product/README.md

 npm run dev
 ```

-go to `FSProduct` and open `.env` file and replace the value with your HOST ip address. run
+go to `FSProduct` and open `.env` file and replace the value with your HOST ip address.
+You can also rename `.env.production` to `.env` and delete the old `.env`. then run
 ```
 npm install
 npm start